 - Options for customization are basically unlimited.
-You are free to choose your kernel(s), drivers, init system, desktop environment (or none) and any other packages and you will have many more and very detailed ways of configuring the target install to your liking.
+You are free to choose your kernel(s), drivers, desktop environment (or none) and any other packages and you will have many more and very detailed ways of configuring the target install to your liking.

 At the same time, if you prefer, you can use mhwd’s automatic driver installation and access the pre-configured iso-profiles of Manjaro’s supported editions to install an environment of identical configuration with what you would get by unsquashing one of our ISOs.

 On the other hand, installation with this tool